RenTrieu/CryoEMCovariance/README.md

       - Maybe use Pan/PanStart/PanEnd to move around after zooming
 - Read Chimera documentation to try to map matrix/plot information into the protein structure

+Notes:
+- Some nomenclature:
+  - Residue Numbers
+    - These are the numbers that exist in the original pdb files to label each residue
+  - Residue Indices
+    - Numbers all consecutive common residues starting from 0
+    - Skips/does not account for non-common residues
+    - Even if shifted such that the residue indices start at 1, the residue indices will only match up with the residue numbers if all residues are common between all pdb files
+  - Covariance Indices
+    - Numbered from 0 to len(ResidueIndices)(len(ResidueIndices)-1)/2 -1
+    - Numbers all non-redundant values in the covariance matrix
+      - TODO: Specify the ordering system

 Version 0.7
 -----------